print logo

 The employer’s responsibility

-The employer is responsible for ensuring that its employees receive training and further development.
+The employer is responsible for ensuring that its employees receive training and further development relevant for their position.
 The development of personnel is an important part of the University’s personnel policy.
-Management is responsible for following this up.
+Management is responsible for following this up and for ensuring that this happens within the given framework.

-The performance assessment interview provides a good starting point for planing and developing competence.
+The one-to-one work dialogue provides a good starting point for planing and developing competence.
 Here courses and other competence enhancing initiatives may be discussed and incorporated in a follow-up plan.

 Course certificates and follow up